 Type of fund Grant size Decision making process.
-Decision making done by Decision making sign off Participatory/piloting new processes These funds may have specific requirements regarding the process.
-However, there was a means for Two Ridings to set essential overriding criteria.
-Panel with membership from local place or with other relevant stakeholders.
-No limit other than that set by fund agreeme nt Default position is that Applications assessed by office grants team/volunteer assessors and submitted to the local panel to make recommendations on funding.
-Additional checks or layers of oversight to be added in advance of any decision making.
+Decision making done by Decision making sign off Subset of above No limit Default position is that Panel Default position is that Record of Participatory/piloting new processes other than that set by Applications assessed by office grants team/volunteer decisions is prepared by Grants staff and signed by chair of panel and These funds may have specific fund assessors and submitted to the another panel member. (must be requirements regarding the process. agreement local panel to make done within 5 working days of However, there was a means for Two recommendations on funding. panel).
+Ridings to set essential overriding criteria.
+Additional checks or layers of Panel with membership from local place or with other relevant stakeholders. oversight to be added in advance of any decision making.
 This is done at Grants Committee.
-Panel Default position is that Record of decisions is prepared by Grants staff and signed by chair of panel and another panel member. (must be done within 5 working days of panel) Salesforce field Grant Approved updated with approved and date of decision
+Salesforce field Grant Approved updated with approved and date of decision.